-If my daddy ever told me that I wouldn’t have to wear a dress on Easter Sunday I woulda said he was crazy and my granddad woulda had a fit.
+When my daddy told me I wouldn’t have to wear a dress on Easter Sunday anymore I thought he’d gone crazy and my granddad threw a fit.
 But he always said that these are modern times now and women can wear what they want and if I wanna wear the flower dress mom bought for me I can, but if I want to wear pants and a tie like him that’s okay too.
-He was a funny man.
+He was funny like that.
 He always poked me in the stomach and even though I told him I wasn’t ticklish he knew that I was.

 He had a scar that ran from his bottom lip to his Adam’s apple and it made him look dangerous even though he wasn’t.
 He never told me where he got that scar.
 I never asked.
-It was just a part of the way he looked, and I wouldn’t have it any other way.
-But my friends always asked about it and said they had heard he killed someone and that he got the scar in jail.
+It was just a part of the way he looked.
+But my friends always asked about it and said they had heard he killed someone and that he got that scar in jail.
 They would make up all sorts of stories, but I would just smile and nod my head because that’s what daddy always said to do.
-Just smile and nod and they go away quick enough.
+Just smile and nod and they’ll get bored and move on quick enough.

 “What’s so scary about a boy?”
 I asked.

 Daddy shook his head and told me I would find out soon enough.

 The first dance I ever went to was in the school gymnasium.
 I was in the seventh grade, which means I was twelve years old and just starting to show.
 Like my mom said she did at the same age.
 An older boy named Ernie asked me to go to the dance with him and I said yes even though I didn’t really want to.
 I just didn’t want to be the only girl who went to the dance without with a date and so I went with Ernie.
 He wore a bow tie and he tried to kiss me when we slow danced.
 I pushed him away and almost threw up on his shoes.